 - Had high risk exposure meaning spent 15 min cumulative time within 6 feet of someone who has tested positive for COVID-19

-- Had traveled to area with high level of COVID-19 in community
+- Had traveled to an area with high levels of COVID-19 in the community

 - Before visiting a loved one who may be at increased risk of COVID-19 if get exposed.